 There are no other interesting places to see in Southend-on-sea.
 This is a typical English seaside resort.
 You can find here a lot of shops and leisure spots like a funfair.

 Southend-on-sea, commonly referred to as simply Southend is situated on the escarpment, which offers an excellent view of the Thames Estuary in places between the building and trees.
 There is no viewpoint in the town.
 One place, which offers you a good view of the Thames and pier is the view terrace just above the western esplanade (Pic.
 17).
 A few hundred meters west there is a Cliff Railway, which may help you to get on the top of the escarpment.

 I have not seen the London skyscrapers from there.
-I wouldn’t spot it from the pier, due to thick haze.
+I wouldn’t spot it from the pier, due to the thick haze.
 The next day the visibility improved, I tried to spot it from the escarpment, unfortunately in vain.
-I could see a whole Thames Estuary rather than London.
+I could see the whole Thames Estuary rather than London.
 I can admit, that it doesn’t look very well during the low tide.
-The period with low water level attracts the people, who want to straddle with a dog or fly a kite.
+The period with low water levels attracts people, who want to straddle with a dog or fly a kite.

 To Southend is best to go from London by train.
 A few kilometers outside the town there is a nice castle, which you are able to see from the train.

-Hadleigh Castle is a ruined fortification, built in XIIIth century by Hubert The Burgh, the first Earl of Kent.
+Hadleigh Castle is a ruined fortification, built in the XVIIIth century by Hubert The Burgh, the first Earl of Kent.
 The object has been destroyed mainly by landslides and subsidences.
-In the effect, the north-east tower has been almost totally collapsed.
+In the effect, the north-east tower has almost totally collapsed.

 We back to London around 7 pm the next day.
 In my opinion, the Southend is a good place for a one-day trip to see the pier, enjoy the narrow-gauge railway, and view from the escarpment.